noncorpus/DnD5e/unbroken-circle/README.md

 * Speak with Wister guards (village of Ip) Favorite color is green.
 Favorite spore dusky.
 * Ithar brings out unseaonably large berries (good berries)
 * We're heading east towards the center of the forest with Ithar
+* Ithar (from elven city in the north.
+Came from the woods in bedrose.)
+* As we walk, we see a grey sphere hanging roughly around head area. (wearing ornate red dress) Harbidger.

 **12/14/2015** - “Fated Four” - A smuggler awakens from dreams of death to discover a gray sentinel astride her abode.
 On the other side of town, those bound to the cycle discuss future threats with a strict yet helpful soldier.
 Upon witnessing another bear witness to the Chronicler, the Fated Three seek to induct the smuggler, and so become the Fated Four.
 The smuggler attains power when bound to the cycle, but continues to remember her trade all the same.
 Finally, the Fated gather information on that which lies to the North, where the coming horror is born.